sid-1998/Comic-Fan/README.md

 # Comic Fan
-A website for comic lovers where they can register themselves, create groups and post their views
+An Amazing website for comic lovers where they can register themselves, create groups and post their views